Table of Contents

-- Is it retaliation for a complainant to publicly state that the respondent engaged in prohibited conduct?
+Is it retaliation for a complainant to publicly state that the respondent engaged in prohibited conduct?

 Yes.
-Retaliation against a complainant for making a prohibited conduct report is prohibited even if the campus Title IX office or its designee determines that the respondent did not engage in prohibited conduct in violation of University policy.
+Retaliation against a complainant for making a prohibited conduct report is prohibited even if it was determined that the respondent did not engage in prohibited conduct in violation of University policy.

-- Does the retaliation policy apply to witnesses?
+Does the retaliation policy apply to witnesses?

-- What should I do if I believe I am being retaliated against?
+What should I do if I believe I am being retaliated against?

 We encourage you to contact the campus Title IX office if you believe you are experiencing retaliation.
 Employees may also contact their supervisor or Human Resources.